p-org/P/Docs/docs/tutorial/clientserver.md

     The recommended way to work through this example is to open the [P\Tutorial](https://github.com/p-org/P/tree/master/Tutorial) folder in IntelliJ side-by-side a browser using which you can simulatenously read the description for each example and browser the P program.

 **System:** We consider a client-server application where clients interact with the bank to withdraw money from their accounts.

+![Placeholder](clientserver.png){ align=center }

-The bank consists of two components, a bank server that services withdraw requests from the client and a backend database which is used to store the account balance information for each client.
+The bank consists of two components: a bank server that services withdraw requests from the client and a backend database which is used to store the account balance information for each client.
 Multiple clients can concurrently send withdraw request to the bank server.
-The bank server on receiving a withdraw request, reads the current bank balance for the client's account and if the withdraw request is possible then performs the withdrawal, updates the account balance and responds back to the client the new account balance.
-One of the invariant that the bank tries to maintain is that each client account must have atleast 10 dollars as balance.
-Hence, if a withdraw request can take the account balance below 10 then the withdraw request is failed by the bank.
+The bank server on receiving a withdraw request, reads the current bank balance for the client and if the withdraw request is allowed then performs the withdrawal, updates the account balance and responds back to the client with the new account balance.

-![Placeholder](clientserver.png){ align=center }

-**Correctness Specification:** We would like to check the correctness property that in the presence of concurrent client withdraw requests the bank always responds with the correct bank balance for a client and a withdraw request must always succeeds if there is enough balance (> 10) in the account.
+**Correctness Specification:** One of the invariant that the bank tries to maintain is that each client account must have atleast 10 dollars as its balance.
+If a withdraw request can take the account balance below 10 then the withdraw request is rejected by the bank.
+We would like to check the correctness property that in the presence of concurrent client withdraw requests the bank always responds with the correct bank balance for a client and a withdraw request must always succeeds if there is enough balance (> 10) in the account.

-We will also use P's capability to write multiple model checking scenarios and also demonstrate how one replace the bank service consisting of two interacting components by its abstraction when testing the client application.

 ### P Project